8 Easy Ways to Landscape Under Bird Feeders

-Birds can easily access the seeds that fall into this tray, but the squirrels don't seem to be able to climb over the extra large baffle.
+Birds can easily access the seeds that fall into it, but the squirrels don't seem to be able to climb over the extra large baffle.

 Drainage holes keep seeds from becoming waterlogged and moldy.
 Seed hulls should be cleaned out and discarded regularly.

-More flowers that seem to be unaffected by the allelopathic properties in sunflower seeds:
+Plants that seem to be unaffected by the allelopathic properties in sunflower seeds include:

-- Fairy roses have thorns that discourage 4-footed predators
+- Fairy roses (they have thorns that discourage four-footed predators)

 - Day lilies

 - tickseed coreopsis

 - mint (also a rodent deterrent)

 - climbing roses can be trained around the bird feeder pole

 Remember, if anything seems to be misshapen or stunted, it’s the toxin that's doing it.
 If the plant isn't thriving, try another plant on the list.